BaraaSoft/Road-to-mindvalley/README.md

 For more details about why I choose MVP clean architecture  over other design architecture, feel free to check out my [blog artical about MVP](https://baraabytes.com/why-you-should-use-mvp-clean-architecture-in-your-next-android-project/ "blog artical about MVP")

 ## ValleyDownloader Library
-It is For downloading image and file. it developed to be easily integrated with RxJava as well as Dagger if you are using it as your dependency injection.
+It is For downloading image and file. it is developed to be easily integrated with RxJava as well as Dagger if you are using it as your dependency injection.
+And with it's caching functionality it could be a good replacement for the famous android Library Picasso.
+Hopefully Lol ...

+You could download it from Here ([Download Link](http://baraabytes.com/valleydownloader-debug-aar/ "Download Link")) However, the source code is already included in the project.

 ##### The library's Built-in Dagger Module for getting  and parsing JSON file from the endpoint  http://pastebin.com/raw/wgkJgazE
 `MediaApiModule.class`